 My approach to therapy

 I also believe that we’re all guided by unconscious forces we don’t understand until we start digging around and exploring.
 So in our work we will start with what’s bothering you and what has brought you to therapy.
 Current symptoms, such as anxiety, depression, or low self-esteem?
 Painful and intrusive memories from the past?
 Difficulty forming or sustaining relationships with others?
 Unhealthy habits of drinking, overworking, or being destructive to yourself or others?
 Or maybe loved ones have let you know you have a personality disorder and you have a sneaking suspicion it’s true.

 We will work together to understand why you do what you do.
 And how you can begin doing something different.
-I like to see therapy as a journey we undertake together, to explore the recesses of your psyche so you can know yourself better and have the freedom to make different choices in your life.
+I like to see therapy as a journey we undertake together, to explore the recesses of your mind so you can know yourself better and have the freedom to make different choices in your life.

 My style is calm, attentive, and emotionally-engaged.
 I listen deeply to your story and help you see patterns you’re not aware of.
 I value the therapeutic relationship and invite you to let me know about your reactions to our work.
 I’m serious but also humorous and irreverent at times, and occasionally drop an F bomb.
 All the while, I’m passionate about this work and deeply committed to helping you.